trainer04/DevSecOps-lesson02/README.md

 `curl -s --header "X-Vault-Token: test-only-token" http://192.168.0.4:8200/v1/secret/data/docker-signing/cosign-private | jq`<br>

 ### SAST stage (Semgrep) settings<br>
 The actual pipeline uses Semgrep (as a Docker image) for the SAST stage.
-The configuration is that the Semgrep container takes rules from the local storage (the .semgrep-rules folder in the repository).
-The rules may be taken from the Community (https://github.com/semgrep/semgrep-rules) or written manually<br>
+The configuration is that the Semgrep container takes rules from the local storage (the .semgrep-rules folder in the repository - required minimum of the rules have been placed there).
+Additional rules may be taken from the Community (https://github.com/semgrep/semgrep-rules) or written manually<br>

 ### Install Jenkins<br>
 According [instructions](https://www.jenkins.io/doc/book/installing/)<br>